j0k3r/sfDoctrineSimpleForumPlugin/README.markdown

 This is a port of sfSimpleForumPlugin for Doctrine & Symfony 1.4

-It relies on an already working registration process (using sfDoctrineGuardPlugin)
+It relies on an already working registration process (using sfDoctrineGuardPlugin).

-Screenshots are available [in the wiki](https://github.com/j0k3r/sfDoctrineSimpleForumPlugin/wiki/Screenshots) and if you want to test it, the plugin is live on [my personal website](http://www.j0k3r.net/forum).
+Screenshots are available [in the wiki](https://github.com/j0k3r/sfDoctrineSimpleForumPlugin/wiki/Screenshots) and if you want to test it, the plugin is live on [my personal website](http://www.j0k3r.net/forums).

 Requirements